This Is What Merkel Meant – And Did Not Mean – When She Warned Europe Can't Completely Rely On The US And UK

 Some have gone so far as to say that Merkel’s comments were "era-defining," that she was turning her back on transatlantic ties that have shaped international relations since the end of the Second World War.

-To suggest that Merkel is anything other than a convinced transatlanticist – that Europe and America's foreign policy is bound together by shared history and values whoever sits in the White House – is to completely misunderstand the experiences and beliefs that have formed her life and politics.
+To suggest that Merkel is anything other than a convinced transatlanticist — that Europe and America's foreign policy is bound together by shared history and values no matter who sits in the White House — is to completely misunderstand the experiences and beliefs that have formed her life and politics.
 (Merkel’s biography by German journalist Stefan Kornelius is a recommended read).

-Much is made of Merkel’s near obsession with detail and political calculation, but her views are just as grounded in steadfast principles — from saving the euro and keeping Greece in the common currency, to dealing with a humanitarian crisis — the chancellor never loses sight of the bigger picture.
+Much is made of Merkel’s near obsession with detail and political calculation.
+But her views are just as grounded in steadfast principles — such as saving the euro keeping Greece in the common currency, and dealing with a humanitarian crisis — and the chancellor rarely if ever loses sight of the bigger picture.

 Merkel’s remarks do not point to cutting ties with US and UK, but to the need — in the wake of Brexit and Trump's election — for a reformed, stronger, and more integrated EU.
 She is setting the groundwork for the work to come.
 Merkel wasn't talking to Trump, she was speaking to German voters, and to Europe.